 Growing White Egret in your garden

-If you are desirous of growing the White Egret orchid, make sure you provide very wet conditions as the plant does not survive in dry conditions.
+If you wish to grow the White Egret orchid, make sure you provide very wet conditions as the plant does not survive in dry conditions.
 You can grow sphagnum moss around this plant to make sure it gets enough moisture.
 But keep the plant dry during winter season otherwise its tuber will easily rot.
 The White Egret grows beautifully in the company of other bog plants like pitcher plants.
 Plant the bulb early spring close to the ground surface (just 1cm below the ground) and allow enough sunlight to fall upon it.
 Do not lose patience as White Egret Orchid can take weeks to grow out of ground.
 But once it does, make sure you water it heavily.